sebastian-software/edgeapp/readme.md

 - Redux Ducks pattern for a compact and easy to use Redux application structure.
 - Jest as a very capable test runner.
 - Storybook as a component demo browser with automatic snapshots for regression testing.
+- Styleguidist for displying a style guide for basic components.
 - Deeply supported localization with native `Intl` object and ICU based translations.
 - Lazy loading of routes based on React Router 4.